Deploy a Matrix Server

 5. Name your tunnel (e.g., “matrix-pi” or your chapter name).

 6. On the install page, Cloudflare will show you a command with a tunnel token.
-Copy the token – it is the long string that starts with eyJ....
+Copy the token (the long string that starts with eyJ...).
 You will need it in the next step.

 Do not add published application routes yet.
 You will do that after Synapse and Element are running.